takinabradley/curriculum/javascript/organizing_your_javascript_code/prototypical_inheritance.md

 const child = {}

+Object.setPrototypeOf(child, parent)
 child.name // ''
 child.name = 'child' // a 'name' property gets added to the child child.name // 'child'
 parent.name // '' -- The prototype object has not been modified
 ```

+With the ending of this section, we've covered fundamental way that inheritance works in JavaScript.
+Really, that's all there is to it!
+Before you move on, we encourage you to play around with with the idea, and experiment with how it works, and take a breather if you need it.

 ### Creating and inheriting with Object.create and Object.assign

 [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) is a method used to... well... create a new object, using an existing object as it's prototype.
 Essentially, it combines the object creating process and setting of the prototype into one, simple step.

-Object.create is a great first way to start creating duplicate objects of a specific 'type' in JavaScript, via prototypical inheritance.
+Object.create is a great first way to start creating multiples of objects of a specific 'type' in JavaScript, via prototypical inheritance.

 Let's go back to our `lightbulb` object from the previous lesson, and explore how we might start doing something *useful* with inheritance.